kristoffer-dyrkorn/software-renderer/tutorial/8/README.md

 https://github.com/kristoffer-dyrkorn/software-renderer/blob/5a919f2dfa5e6cd651286cf146bf504ab302e3cb/tutorial/8/triangle.js#L80-L84

 But here there is an important change.
 Until now, the adjustment value has been 1.
 In the fixed point representation, a value of 1 represents the smallest possible difference between two numbers.
+Should we change the adjustment?
+It turns out that keeping the adjustment of 1 still makes the determinant consistently less than zero for pixels that lie exactly on an affected edge.
+So

 And that is all that's needed in the rasterizer!
 Sweet!
 We now have a fully working and correct rasterizer that gives us smooth animation, due to its support for subpixel resolution.